Samuel Mather: Charitable works

 Mather gave generously to educational and health institutions throughout his life.
 During the First World War he raised US$4.5 million for the Red Cross and financed the sending of a unit of Lakeside Hospital to France.
 Mather also served as a trustee of Western Reserve University for forty-five years, contributing to the provision of residential accommodation and additional classroom facilities benefiting women students.
-Other gifts included the installation of Anne's Tablet on Mackinac Island, Michigan.
+Other gifts included the installation of Anne's Tablet on Mackinac Island, Michigan as a tribute to his aunt, noted author Constance Fenimore Woolson.

 At Kenyon College, Mather was known for decades for his generous financial gifts and management of the college's financial affairs.
 Mather was a trustee to Kenyon for forty-three years; before his death, Mather was the oldest living member of Kenyon's Board of Trustees.
 According to Kenyon College, Mather donated over a half-million dollars to the school while he served as a trustee there.
 His largest single financial gift to the school was $100,000 in 1922 for the building of Leonard Hall.
 (He made this contribution anonymously.)

 The Old Main Library at Rikkyo University, Tokyo was financed by Mather in 1918.
 The library was named in honor of his father Samuel Livingston Mather, who was a long time supporter of overseas mission activities of the Episcopal Church.

 Death and legacy

 Mather suffered from heart problems at the end of his life.
 His heart began to fail on October 10, 1931, and he died of heart disease on October 18.

 Mather left $100,000 in his will to Kenyon College.
 The Samuel Mather Science Hall was built in Mather's name at the request of his business associate Henry G. Dalton, who gave money to Kenyon for the construction of the building.
 Seven Great Lakes merchant ships have been named in Mather's honor.

-Perhaps his greatest legacy is the Mather Mansion at Cleveland State which has survived the wrecking ball many times.
+Perhaps his greatest legacy is the Mather Mansion at Cleveland State University which has survived the wrecking ball many times.